 Heather began her dance career at an early age and has received numerous regional and national awards.
 She attended the American College Dance Festival annually, where she performed and studied with choreographers from around the world.
 While in the greater Boston area, Heather has performed with Adagio Dance Company, the Boston Blazers Sparks Dance Team, and Boston Dance Alliance.
 She currently dances with the Boston Cannons Dance Team and Danny Swain Dance Company, and is the Artistic Director of Enigmatic Contemporary Dance.

 Lisa is a graduate of Wheelock College with a BS in Human Growth and Development and a concentration in Child Life.
-Lisa served as a Child Life Specialist at Boston Children's Hospital for six years and most recently joined us from Isis Parenting.
+Lisa served as a Child Life Specialist at Boston Children's Hospital for six years and joined us from Isis Parenting.
 Lisa was the director of the Child Development Program at Isis Parenting, which incorporated all programming for babies and their caregivers 6-36 months.
 For the past 12 years, Lisa has also enthusiastically lead activity and discussion groups for young babies, toddlers and their caregivers.
 Lisa enjoys being active, listening to music, singing, and spending time with her family.
-Lisa is the proud mother of two delightful and beautiful girls and most recently their new baby boy!
+Lisa is the proud mother of two delightful and beautiful girls and an outgoing and adorable baby boy!